OptimisticTrousers/wheres-waldo/README.md

 ## Description

-[App] Creating a game based on the famous serious, "Where's Waldo?"
+[App] Creating a game based on the famous series, "Where's Waldo?"

 > See it live on [optimistictrousers.github.io/TOP-wheres-waldo](https://optimistictrousers.github.io/TOP-wheres-waldo/)
 > Or clone repo, cd into repo, then run "npm run start"